 Sit at the Bar/Make Reservations

 We highly recommend you sit at the bar at each location, especially if you're just ordering a few things to share.
-Reservations are highly recommended for Flying Fish.
+Reservations are highly recommended for any table service restaurant.

 While you are at Disney, you might as well be looking for hidden Mickeys.
 You can search for their locations in advance, or conduct your own scavenger hunt to see how many you can find during your visit.